gabesoft/trans/README.md

 ```
 => ``{ a: [ { b: 1, c: 2 }, { b: 2, c: 3 } ] }``

-If the source field points to an array and the destination is a field on each item in the
+Same thing below, the scope is each item in the array due to the destination field
-array the transformers will get as input each array item.
+pointing to items in the array.

 ``` javascript
 trans({ a: [ { b: 1, c: 3 }, { b: 2, c: 3 } ] })